ofelix03/transformer/README.md

 		'comments_cout:int'
 	);

-	// Time to transform some keys using the \ofelix03\Transformer\Transformer class
+	// Time to transform some keys using the `\ofelix03\Transformer\Transformer` class
-	// NB: Make sure to autoload the class before using it, else it would not work.
+	// **NB**: Make sure to autoload the class before using it, else it would not work.

 	$transformer = new \Ofelix03\Transformer\Transformer($data, $reqKeys, $morphKeys);